The Hunt

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 A teacher lives a lonely life, all the while struggling over his son’s custody.
 His life slowly gets better as he finds love and receives good news from his son, but his new luck is about to be brutally shattered by an innocent little lie.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Mads Mikkelsen's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure